 Sheet Steel body and doors, with a high impact polystyrene interior liner

-CaravanRVcamping on the other hand still has the original description.
-The thing is that in the Dometic website there is no mentioning of what material the fridge is made of, so my educated guess would be that those two site mentioned above, do copy from each other for their products description.
+CaravanRVcamping also still has the original description.
+The thing is that in the Dometic website there is no mentioning of what material the fridge is made of, so my educated guess would be that those sites mentioned above, do copy from each other for their products description.
 It does save a lot of time, when you are first setting up an online shop, but as you can see, it can lead to serious problems and misleading customer into believing something that is not true.

 So, this morning after following the instruction on how to convert the doors from left to right, I eventually had to remove one of the plastic frame that hold the front panel.
 That’s when I discover that the panel is not made of steel sheet as advertised where I purchase it, but merely of a 3mm laminated MDF sheet.

 Now that was disappointing considering the cost of this fridge.
 However, we must remember that this fridge is designed to fit in an RV and therefore saving weight was probably part of the equation.
 The side of the fridge are not made of steel sheet either, but are made of polystyrene covered in aluminium foil.
 Now that’s the standard for enclosed fridge, as you never get to see the side of it anyway..